jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 "Purge?"

-"A slip of the tongue."
+"A slip of the tongue.
+They're not important."

-"Well then Ringfinger I thought I was about to hear something noble.
+"Really now.
+Well then Ringfinger I thought I was about to hear something noble.
 I'm a little disappointed."

 "I don't need your approval for my actions."